Folding QQ-relations and transfer matrix eigenvalues: towards a unified approach to Bethe ansatz for super spin chains: Introduction

 It should be remarked that the Bethe ansatz equations of the Gaudin models associated with $osp(2r+1|2s)$ and $osp(2r|2s)$ were studied in \cite{LM21} in connection to those associated with $gl(r|s)$ (see also the recent paper \cite{Ze23}).
 Although it is not a topic of this paper, our results on XXZ-type models will have some connection to theirs in the Gaudin limit.

 The outline of this paper is as follows.
 In section \ref{preli}, we fix notation and summarize preliminaries on Lie superalgebrs in our convention.
 In section \ref{sec:T-fun}, we summarize necessary formulas on T- and Q-functions for $U_{q}(gl(M|N)^{(1)})$, which are taken mainly from \cite{T09,T11,T97,T98}.
 In section \ref{sec:red}, we explain the general procedure of reductions of the formulas introduced in section \ref{sec:T-fun}.
 In section \ref{sec:SN}, we restrict our consideration to reductions along symmetric nesting paths, which correspond to folding with respect to symmetric Dynkin diagrams of $gl(M|N)$.
 In subsections \ref{sec:RR} and \ref{sec:SR}, the results of the reductions are presented for each value of $(M,N)$: QQ-relations, generating functions of the T-functions for the symmetric or anti-symmetric representations, Wronskian-type expressions of T-functions, and Bethe ansatz equations are presented.
 In subsection \ref{sec:QQinv}, the QQ-relations and the Bethe ansatz equations derived in subsections \ref{sec:RR} and \ref{sec:SR} are compactly expressed in terms of simple root systems of underlying algebras.
 We remark that QQ-relations are expressed in terms of root systems of underlying (non-super) Lie algebras in connection with discrete Miura opers \cite{MV04} and the ODE/IM correspondence \cite{MRV15,MRV15-2}.
 Our formulation is different from theirs in that we use a simple root system of the Lie superalgebra $gl(2r|1)$ for the non-super algebra $U_{q}(so(2r+1)^{(1)})$ case.
 In subsection \ref{sec:BS}, we derive various T-functions by Bethe strap procedures in the analytic Bethe ansatz.
 One will find similar objects in the context of q-characters in representation theory \cite{FR99,FM99}.
 We remark that the notion of the Bethe strap appeared \cite{KS94-1,Su95} before the q-characters were introduced.
 In subsection \ref{sec:SpR}, T-functions for spinorial representations are presented.
 We remark that T-functions for spinorial representations are obtained as reductions of T-functions of asymptotic typical representations of $U_{q}(gl(M|N)^{(1)})$, as already demonstrated in \cite{T11,T21} for the $U_{q}(so(2r+1)^{(1)})$ case (a reduction of $(M,N)=(2r,1)$ case).
 Section \ref{sec:CR} is devoted to concluding remarks.
-In Appendix A, we consider the (super)character limit of T-functions, and their decomposition with respect to (super)characters of finite Lie superalgebras.
+We can consider more reductions to T-functions obtained by reductions.
+In Appendix A, we consider reductions of $U_{q}(osp(2r|2s)^{(1)})$ case to $U_{q}(osp(2r|2s)^{(2)})$ case.
+In Appendix B, we consider the (super)character limit of T-functions, and their decomposition with respect to (super)characters of finite Lie superalgebras.
 We show that special cases of them coincide with the characters of the Kirillov-Reshetikhin modules of quantum affine algebras (or their Yangian counterparts).